Troubleshooting

 Running SQL statements as the Native App

-Stored Procedures
+Stored procedures

 Several stored procedures are included as part of the Native App.
+These can also be run in a Snowsight worksheet.
+Refer to the Snowflake user guide Snowsight worksheets documentation for more information.

 The examples below assume that your application name is posit_workbench

-Workbench State
+Workbench state

 CALL posit_workbench.app.workbench_state();